Foods to Meet Nutrient Needs

 Does it matter where your calories come from?

 Below are descriptions of the major food groups with the recommended number of servings for a 2000-calorie adult eating plan.
-This information is adapted from the United States Department of Agriculture's MyPyramid food guide.
-MyPyramid helps individuals identify a calorie intake goal to maintain a healthy weight, recommends appropriate number of servings from the various food groups as well as intake of essential dietary nutrients, and follows the Dietary Guidelines for Americans (outlining healthier dietary choices that reduce risk of chronic diseases).
-If you would like more personalized recommendations for the number of servings, please visit MyPyramid Menu Planner.
+This information is adapted from the United States Department of Agriculture's ChooseMyPlate food guide.
+MyPlate helps individuals identify a calories intake to maintain a healthy weight, recommends appropriate number of servings from food groups to meet that calories goal, and follows dietary recommendations of the 2015-2020 Dietary Guidelines For Americans (for health promotion).

 Focus on dark green, orange, and other richly colored vegetables